This annual list of the best real estate franchises was revised and updated on May 19, 2021.

 Realty One Group aims for “a modern, lifestyle real estate experience,” clearly targeting Millennials and a younger audience with its modern branding – it doesn’t talk about the chain’s culture, instead calling it “coolture” (cool + culture).

 Its training program is called Wake Up to Win, relying on successful industry veterans for free training, expert insights, and plenty of inspiration.
 There is also a heavy emphasis on franchisees supporting their communities with strong charitable giving.
 Customers can get the chain’s vetted recommendations for a variety of home-buying services through the One Network.

-Founded in 2005 and franchising since 2012, the number of locations has climbed since then from 16 in 2012 to the current total of 206 (up by 53 from the previous year’s total), of which 13 are company-owned and three are located outside the US.
+Founded in 2005 and franchising since 2012, the number of locations has climbed since then from 16 in 2012 to the current total of 209 (up from the previously reported total of 153), of which 14 are company-owned and four are located outside the US.

 7. Epcon Communities

 Epcon Communities is very different from the other real estate companies on this list.
 It doesn’t go around looking for listings – it builds the houses it sells, and these are high-end homes constructed in groups that become Epcon communities geared to meet the needs of the 55+ market.
 To date, there are more than 30,000 Epcon homes in 86 different Epcon communities spread across 18 states.